someengineering/resoto.com/docs/concepts/automation/job.md

   This will search the graph from the root and traverse it 2 levels deep and will also emit all edges.

-  The resulting graph will be formatted in `Graphviz <https://graphviz.org>` dot format and written to file `out.dot`.
+  The resulting graph will be formatted in [Graphviz DOT format](https://graphviz.org/doc/info/lang.html) and written to file `out.dot`.

   If you have graphviz installed, you can now create a diagram from the dot specification, for example with: `sfdp -Tsvg -o out.svg out.dot`.